 Lawrence Owers MCSP (Chair) became a Trustee of the MBF in 2012 and its Chair in October 2018.
-He works as Head of Physiotherapy at St Richard's Hospital, Chichester, part of Western Sussex Hospitals NHS Foundation Trust.
+He works as Head of Physiotherapy at St Richard's Hospital, Chichester, part of University Hospitals Sussex NHS Foundation Trust.
 He worked as Secretary of the fund, handling all the new applications and communicating with the beneficiaries with care and compassion, until the process was outsourced to Auriga Services.
 He is now the principal liaison officer between the two organisations, and as Chair is looking forward to leading the MBF into its second century.

 Ruth Hawkes FCSP (Vice Chair) has spent much of her working life in the field of Women’s Health and chaired ACPWH, now known as 'Pelvic, Obstetric and Gynaecological Physiotherapy' (POGP).
 Ruth was awarded her CSP Fellowship in recognition of work done in post graduate training for physiotherapists working in this field.
 She has experience as a Trustee of the ‘Frederick Andrew Trust’ assisting working women get back to work after illness or accident.

-Alison Skinner FCSP (Treasurer) qualified as a physiotherapist in Glasgow and worked for many years in teaching at UCH and is a Trustee of the Halliwick Association of Swimming Therapy and treasurer of the international Halliwick Association.
+Alison Skinner FCSP qualified as a physiotherapist in Glasgow and worked for many years in teaching at UCH and is a Trustee of the Halliwick Association of Swimming Therapy and treasurer of the international Halliwick Association.
 She was one of the London Regional representatives on the CSP Council in the 1990s and from there was nominated as an MBF Trustee.
-She continued as a Trustee after she left Council and has been Treasurer for many years, ensuring that the charity has an investment portfolio that will enable the MBF to be sustainable for the future.
+She continued as a Trustee after she left Council and was Treasurer for many years, ensuring that the charity has an investment portfolio that will enable the MBF to be sustainable for the future.

 Jacqueline Brown DSA (CSP) is an Associate Member of the CSP, now enjoying retirement, working for many years in Wales.
 She chaired the Associates Board and was also the Associate representative on the CSP Council where she was nominated as an MBF Trustee.
 Jackie has always been proud to represent the Associate member point of view and was Vice Chair of the MBF for some years until 2018.